MicrosoftDocs/azure-ai-docs/articles/ai-studio/azure-openai-in-ai-studio.md

 | **Usage** | Ideal when you need to work specifically with Azure OpenAI models and use their capabilities for various applications. | Provides enterprise-grade features like access management and private networks.
 Suitable when you want to explore and use a diverse set of AI services and models.
 Includes a unified interface for managing different AI resources and projects.
 Create an Azure AI Studio project to use AI services or models from other model providers. |

 > [!NOTE]
-> When you need features specific to Azure OpenAI, such as batch jobs and vector stores, work outside of a project.
+> When you need features specific to Azure OpenAI, such as batch jobs, evals, stored-completions, and vector stores, work outside of a project.

 ### Navigate to/from projects